TheuriM/Hi-World/README.md

 # Hi-World
-This repository is for practising the GitHub Flow
+This repository is for practising the GitHub Flow.
-This is Theuri Muchiri
+This is Theuri Muchiri.